Representation Interventions Enable Lifelong Knowledge Memory Control in LLMs: Experiment

-\paragraph{Datasets \& Metrics.} To assess knowledge editing efficacy, we evaluate on UnKEBench~\citep{DBLP:conf/iclr/DengWPDSC25} and EditEverything~\citep{DBLP:journals/corr/abs-2502-05628} datasets.
-Following prior work, we report: (i) \emph{Lexical similarity} via Rouge-L, capturing n-gram overlap between generated response and reference answers; and (ii) \emph{Semantic similarity} via cosine similarity of sentence embeddings(BERTScore)\footnote{Aligned with prior work, we use \href{https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2}{\texttt{all-MiniLM-L6-v2}} for sentence embeddings.}, measuring alignment at the semantic level.
-To comprehensively evaluate the edited model, we assess both edit efficacy and generalization by reporting performance on original queries (used during training) and on paraphrased queries not seen during training.
-To gauge overall post\mbox{-}edit utility, we further evaluate on MMLU~\citep{DBLP:conf/iclr/HendrycksBBZMSS21}.
+\paragraph{Datasets \& Metrics.} To assess knowledge editing efficacy, we utilize the UnKE~\citep{DBLP:conf/iclr/DengWPDSC25} and EditEverything~\citep{DBLP:journals/corr/abs-2502-05628} datasets.
+Following established protocols from prior work \citep{DBLP:journals/corr/abs-2502-05628}, we set the temperature to 0.001 for deterministic generation.
+We report: (i) \emph{Lexical Similarity} (Rouge-L), which captures the n-gram overlap between the generated response and the reference; and (ii) \emph{Semantic Similarity} (BertScore), measured via the cosine similarity of sentence embeddings\footnote[2]{We use \href{https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2}{\texttt{all-MiniLM-L6-v2}} to align with prior work. } to evaluate alignment at the semantic level.
+We assess both \textit{edit efficacy} (performance on original training queries) and \textit{generalization} (performance on unseen paraphrased queries).
+Furthermore, to assess the preservation of general capabilities and ensure edit locality, we compare performance on MMLU~\citep{DBLP:conf/iclr/HendrycksBBZMSS21} pre- and post-edit.
+The difference serves as a metric for the impact of the edit on unrelated knowledge, with a smaller difference indicating that the editing is localized and does not harm the general utility of the original model.
+To further demonstrate scalability and broader feasibility, we extend our evaluation to the ZsRE dataset~\citep{DBLP:conf/conll/LevySCZ17} with 3,000 edits to benchmark performance in a structured editing setting.
 All metrics are averaged over the evaluation set.